theskollie/node_mal/README.md

 I like to think I was one of the first to deobfuscate it - See dates on the commits & the article.

 Danger Folder contains the original files.
-Open with caution
+Open with caution I have commented out the entry point of the JS file and used a safe print on the Python.
+So you should be fine.. maybe?

 Identified as North Korean malware - https://unit42.paloaltonetworks.com/two-campaigns-by-north-korea-bad-actors-target-job-hunters/